Obedient Plant

 Maintenance

-Very easy, low maintenance plant.
-Lower water need if in shade/part shade.
-Colonizes easily from stolons so give lots of room or thin and transplant in spring as needed.
+A very easy, low maintenance plant.
+Less water needed if planted in shade or part shade.
+Frequently grows in clumps and colonizes easily from stolons.
+Give lots of room or thin and transplant in spring as needed for space.
 Tolerates both drought and poor drainage.
-Propagation: Root division, Seed.
+Native habitat: river banks, wet thickets, prairies, swamps, and low grounds.

 References